 Upper School students may choose from several studio and art history courses as electives, including AP Studio Art and AP Art History.

 The Fine Arts Club, as well as after school and summer art classes, provides extra-curricular enrichment opportunities for interested students.
-See our Enrichment Programs page for summer art camps and classes!
+See our Auxiliary Programs page for summer art camps and classes!